 While you're likely aware that renewable energy can positively impact the environment, there are several other advantages, too.
 Here, we outline six advantages of renewable energy.

 Renewable energy sources like wind and solar can actually help to build a more reliable and resilient power mix.
-Additionally, renewable energy systems tend to be less likely to experience large-scale failure because they are distributed (spread out over a large geographical area) and modular (made up of multiple units of equipment).
-That means problems in one geographical area, like severe weather, or problems with one piece of equipment may not have as much of an impact when it comes to disrupting service to an entire region.
+Additionally, renewable energy systems tend to be less likely to experience large-scale failure because they're distributed and modular (made up of multiple units of equipment).
+This means that severe weather in one geographical area or a problem with one piece of equipment won't disrupt service to an entire region.